Outdoor learning in the park

 Note: bug hunting in our meadows is only available between April and October, however during the winter months bug hunting is still available in our woodlands, contact the Parks team for further details on winter bug hunting.

 Thanks to Heritage Lottery Funding our park now has 10 brass rubbings located around the park.
-There is an educational leaflet (including a map of each of the rubbings) that goes with this trail enabling groups to learn about the park’s habitats as they collect the rubbings.
 The rubbings allow groups to explore the different habitats that can be found in the park with an interactive twist.

 If you are arranging to visit the park with a school or group, please contact the Parks team, as soon as you know when you would like to come.
 Once we are aware of your visit, we will be able to work with you to make sure your visit runs as smoothly and safely as possible.